Random Groovy Bible Facts

 17 And [the] Deity placed them in the expanse of the heavens to illuminate over the earth,

 18 and to rule at day and at night, and to separate between the light and between the dark.
-And [the] Deity saw that it was thus.
+And

 Note that the Hebrew text says their purpose is to serve the creation: the earth and all that is upon it.
 These lights function in various ways, attending to the matters of man: they serve as signs in some cases, to call attention to set times (or Scripturally ordained festivals, being the same term in the Hebrew), and to highlight specific days or years.
 All of this is based on solar and lunar activity, as well as stellar and planetary conjunctions and cometary movements, and even galactic positioning (of the arm of Milky Way galaxy as it traverses the sky, easily visible in low-light pollution environments).
 In other words, all these are matters of significance to humanity, and thus these objects are in service to mankind and therefore all of creation.